firstpartners-net/red-piranha/docs/u-book.md

 # Book - Beginning Business rules with JBoss Drools

+We have snapshotted the [code that the book was written on here](https://github.com/paulbrowne-irl/red-piranha/tree/v0.9).
+You probably don't want this, the libraries this code is based on are now deprecated.
+The code in the rest of this site is much more up to date.

 | <img src='http://icons.iconarchive.com/icons/mart/glaze/48/man-icon.png' /> | You don't need the book to get started with Red-Piranha, but it might help explain some core Rule-Engine concepts. |
 |:----------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------|